usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 Test the Camera
 ^^^^^^^^^^^^^^^^^^

-To test  the camera was correctly added to the environment, do the following:
+To test  the camera was correctly added to the environment:

 .. code-block:: bash